• Skip to primary navigation

 • Finally, if you're really short on time and don't have a high-speed blender, grind the dry raw cashews in a clean coffee grinder until they're like a flour.
 Then add them to your standard blender with the remaining ingredients.
 That's what I always used to do before I got a high speed blender.
 It's an inexpensive workaround!

-Serve this savory vegan crab dip with toasted bread slices, crackers, or vegetables.
+Serve this savory vegan crab dip with toasted bread slices, crackers, potato chips, or vegetables like carrot sticks, celery sticks, cucumber rounds, or bell pepper wedges.

-Vegan crab dip with jackfruit in bowl, bread in background.
+Vegan jackfruit crab dip in cashew sauce in bowl.

 Jacked up vegan crab dip